statechannels/statechannels/packages/wallet/notes/structuring-the-wallet.md

-# Engine Architecture
+# Wallet Architecture

 **[Home](./index.md)**

-The engine needs to be able to run many different protocols, potentially simultaneously.
+The wallet needs to be able to run many different protocols, potentially simultaneously.
-For example, the engine might need to be funding channel C1 with opponent A at the same time as responding to a challenge on channel C2.
+For example, the wallet might need to be funding channel C1 with opponent A at the same time as responding to a challenge on channel C2.
 As we introduce state channel networks, some protocols will need involve interactions between multiple channels.
 This means tha we must move beyond our approach to-date, where the